helm/helm/docs/chart_template_guide/subcharts_and_globals.md

   dessert: cake
 ```

-## Overriding Values from a Parent Chart
+## Overriding Values of a Child Chart

 Our original chart, `mychart` is now the _parent_ chart of `mysubchart`.
 This relationship is based entirely on the fact that `mysubchart` is within `mychart/charts`.